mmlinaric13/jquery.mobile.swiper/readme.md

 # Introduction

-This is Widget is meant to mimic the iOS swipe delete functionality.
+This Widget is meant to mimic the iOS swipe delete functionality.

 It is comprised of 2 files **jquery.swiper.js** and **jquery.swiper.css** (as well as the minified versions)